michelegiovannibianchi/TRECI/README.md

 <img src="general_scheme.png" alt="General scheme" width="90%">

-For detailed information and an example of application to the Cu/water interface please check our paper xxxxxxxxxxxxxxx
+For detailed information and an example of application to the Cu/water interface please check our paper [*Electrochemical Interfaces at Constant Potential: Data-Efficient Transfer Learning for Machine-Learning-Based Molecular Dynamics*](https://arxiv.org/abs/2511.19338).

 ## Contents
 Two workflows to generate MLIPS for metal/water interfaces are reported in this repository: